UCSD-E4E/fishsense-lite-gui/README.md

 - [x] Display Images
 - [x] Sync Data with SQLite Database and ensure users can save previous annotations.
 - [x] Add vectorized annotations.
-- [x] Cycle through images and change color of bounding boxes with built in hotkeys to allow quick labeling of the data.
+- [x] Cycle through camera and change color of bounding boxes with built in hotkeys to allow quick labeling of the data.
 - [ ] Remove previous annotations.
 - [ ] Select first image from Scrollviewer.
 - (Future features will be updated as they are determined.)